othorai/othor.ai/README.md

    docker-compose up -d
    ```

-   You can check the logs using command below and if the initialization is sucessfull the you can access the app at 'http://localhost:3000'
+   You can check the logs using command below and if the initialization is sucessfull the you can access the app at 'http://localhost:3000' and login using id - admin@example.com, password - admin123
    ```bash
    docker-compose logs -f db-innit
    ```